The Churches Of Britain and Ireland

 • What about copyright?

 By submitting a photograph, you are implying that it is your work, and the photo will be credited "© Your Name" or similar.
 Only submit original artwork if you are sure of its copyright status; and ownership doesn't necessarily imply copyright ownership.
 Scans from books can be sent in, provided the book is out of copyright.
 Send the book title, author, publisher, and year of publication, along with the scanned image.
-Ken Roddam has kindly supplied a link to a Leeds University web-page explaining the rules of copyright pertaining to photographs.
+A link to a Leeds University web-page explains the rules of copyright pertaining to photographs.

 • Why can't I find a particular church?